The icenian

 The post-war period to the mid-60s

-A little pretentious perhaps, and a little misleading as some of the writers were English and American, but the French do love their labels and even the english authors were first published in France.
-I was never a great reader of the French 'New Writing' although Robbe-Grillet amd Marguerite Duras caught my attention at the end of the fifties, but this was mainly because of the influence they had on the cinema.
-Even before I became a serious collector I was again drawn to the movement because of the very specific publishing houses that made these works, and associated authors, available to British readers, and again the first publications came from France.
+A little pretentious perhaps, and somewhat misleading as some of the writers hailed from England and America, yet the French have a penchant for their labels.
+It's worth noting that even the English authors were initially published in France.
+Although I was never a fervent reader of the French 'New Writing,' the works of Robbe-Grillet and Marguerite Duras captured my interest towards the end of the fifties, primarily due to their influence on cinema.
+Even before I became a serious collector, I was drawn to the movement because of the distinctive publishing houses that made these literary works and their associated authors accessible to British readers, with the earliest publications originating in France.

-In America it was the Grove Press that defied the censors, not always successfully, and in the UK it was the magnificent Calder publications that opened up a whole new world.
-The astonishing Calder catalogue gave us not only the original noveau roman titles in translation, but also the hitherto supressed or ignored British and American writers that emerged in that heady post war period.
+In America, it was the Grove Press that boldly challenged the censors, though not always with success, while in the UK, the remarkable Calder Publications opened up a whole new literary world.
+The impressive Calder catalogue not only provided the original nouveau roman titles in translation but also introduced previously suppressed or overlooked British and American writers emerging from that exhilarating post-war period.

-Although as I've indicated elsewhere on this site we had our own movement in literature, theatre and cinema, the more esoteric french led movement in those fields was equally vibrant, and by the sixties there was even some overlap in the cinema with directors like Peter Brook and Tony Richardson becoming involved, and the great Jeanne Moreau seemingly ever present.
-The classic new wave French cinema of the late fifties and sixties was not really inspired by the new writing, but ran parallel to it with some directors like Godard combining both, although he explicitly distinguished Nouvelle Vague from other movements.
+As I have noted elsewhere on this site, we had our own distinct movements in literature, theatre, and cinema.
+However, the more esoteric French-led movement in these domains was equally dynamic, and by the sixties, there was even some crossover in cinema with directors like Peter Brook and Tony Richardson participating, with the iconic Jeanne Moreau seemingly omnipresent.
+The classic new wave French cinema of the late fifties and sixties was not directly inspired by the new writing but ran in parallel with it, with directors like Godard merging elements from both, although he clearly differentiated Nouvelle Vague from other movements.

-As another example of labelling shorthand, the leading new wave directors - Chabrol, Trauffaut and Godard - were often referred to as the 'Right Bank' group, while the new- writing inspired film makers were known as the 'Left Bank'; this latter group was never in opposition, but simply reflected a slightly older generation that was based more in literature than cinema, whereas the nouvelle vague auteurs were inspired by cinema itself and were nurtured in the 'Cahiers Du Cinema' school of critical theory from the mid-fifties.
+As another instance of labelling shorthand, the leading new wave directors—Chabrol, Truffaut, and Godard—were often categorized as the 'Right Bank' group, while filmmakers inspired by new writing were dubbed the 'Left Bank'; this latter group was not in opposition but rather reflected an older generation rooted more in literature than in cinema.
+In contrast, the nouvelle vague auteurs were inspired by cinema itself and were nurtured in the 'Cahiers Du Cinema' school of critical theory from the mid-fifties.

-Robbe-Grillet, Marguerite Duras and Renais played a major role in the cinematic expression of the new writing, but ironically it was in Italy that it found perfect form as the great Antonioni moved on from a flirtation with neo-realism to produce a run of five masterpieces of 'Alienation' cinema that consolidated the fifties new writing and new cinema, and defined the first half of the sixties.
+Robbe-Grillet, Marguerite Duras, and Resnais played pivotal roles in the cinematic expression of new writing, but ironically, it was in Italy that this artistic movement found its perfect form.
+The great Antonioni transitioned from a flirtation with neo-realism to create a series of five masterpieces of 'Alienation' cinema that solidified the fifties new writing and new cinema, defining the first half of the sixties.

 Calder Books and the french 'Noveau Roman'